Skip to content

 Qualifications for Change of Status

-• You maintain your current nonimmigrant status valid.
+• Maintain your current nonimmigrant status valid.

 Note: conditions of violations include working without prior permission as an F1 student, working for a non-H1B sponsoring employer on an H1B visa, and staying in the US beyond the end of grace period.